You are here: Urology Textbook > Kidneys > Renal cell carcinoma > Pathology

 Collecting duct carcinoma or Bellini duct cancer (1%):

 Collecting duct carcinoma shows a mixed image of dilated tubules and papillary structures.
-The prognosis is very bad.
+The prognosis is poor.

 Renal medullary carcinoma (less than 1%):

 Renal medullary carcinoma occurs almost only in sickle cell disease and arises from the epithelium of the calyces.
-Histology and prognosis is similar to the collecting duct carcinoma, some authors consider it to be a subtype of the collecting duct carcinoma.
+Histology and prognosis are similar to collecting duct carcinoma; some authors consider it as a subtype of the collecting duct carcinoma.

 Mucinous tubular and spindle cell carcinoma (less than 1%):